openwall/john-packages/readme.md

 - has auto-selection of the best SIMD if user specifies `best` as the `<binary id>`;
   - example: `docker run ghcr.io/openwall/john:latest best -list=build-info`.
 - the released version of John 1.9.0 Jumbo 1+ (is a rolling release):
-  - install from the command line: `docker pull ghcr.io/openwall/john:rolling`.
+  - install from the command-line: `docker pull ghcr.io/openwall/john:rolling`.
 - the development version:
-  - install from the command line: `docker pull ghcr.io/openwall/john:latest`.
+  - install from the command-line: `docker pull ghcr.io/openwall/john:latest`.

 ### Docker Image Deployments